v-kolesnikov/ged-kit/README.md

   given XREF.

   Options:
-      --siblings          Whether to show the siblings of the target person --xref              Target INDI Xref (second arg by default) -v, --verbose           Detailed logging for debug -d, --descendants       Number of descendant generations to graph --ancestor-siblings Whether to show the siblings of the target person's ancestors -a, --ancestos          Number of ancestor generations to graph --banner            Whether to show the banner above the graph --input             Input GEDCOM file (first arg by default) -h, --help              Show this message and exit
+      --input             Input GEDCOM file (first arg by default) --xref              Target INDI Xref (second arg by default) --siblings          Whether to show the siblings of the target person --ancestor-siblings Whether to show the siblings of the target person's ancestors -a, --ancestors         Number of ancestor generations to graph -d, --descendants       Number of descendant generations to graph --banner            Whether to show the banner above the graph -v, --verbose           Detailed logging for debug -h, --help              Show this message and exit
 ```